hugovk/xdaysofxmas/README.md

 To celebrate, here are the lesser-known verses of the misnamed [Twelve Days of Christmas](https://en.wikipedia.org/wiki/The_Twelve_Days_of_Christmas_(song)) to get you in the spirit.

+Note every line whose day ends with a 5 is similar to everyone's favourite *five gold rings*.

+If you were to start the song so as to finish on Christmas, you'd need to start on 13th July.
+Or, as the original song is traditionally begun on Christmas and ends on twelfth night (5th January), then one hundred and sixty fifth night is 7th June.

 ## Output

  * [HTML](https://hugovk.github.io/xdaysofxmas/output/xdaysofxmas.html)